sundaysenergy/drupal-to-static/drupal-to-static.md

 I want to give you more background and context to what we have been offering, and what we are proposing for the future.

 Shifting to a new site infrastructure can certainly prompt some questions.
-I think the benefits can be better understood by breaking it down into four sections: Reasons why Drupal may not be the best option now, what we are proposing, what it will look like to you, and the benefits of this new setup.
+I think the benefits can be better understood by breaking it down into four sections: Reasons why Drupal may not be the best option now, what we are proposing, what it will look like to you, and the benefits of the new system.

 ___